 From that point there is just over a mile to go and the crowds get louder as runners make their way down the final straight towards the finish line.

-We need YOU to join us and fundraise to help us realise our vision of a childhood unlimited by IBD.
+Help us realise our vision of a childhood unlimited by IBD.
+Please contact email@example.com for more information.

 CICRA is a charity that receives no government grants and relies entirely on donations and fundraising to deliver our services and fund research.